RobvEmous/StateMachineTesting/README.md

   * `Run As > Run Configurations > Main class (field) = nl.cypherpunk.statelearner.Learner`
   * `Run As > Java Application`

 It will not work yet, because there is no TLS server to connect to.
-You can setup one or more TLS servers using the following steps.
-As these servers often only work on Linux, Windows users should set them up in a virtual machine and forward the required TCP ports to the Windows host.
+You can setup one or more TLS servers using the following steps. **As these servers often only work on Linux**, Windows users should set them up in a virtual machine and forward the required TCP ports to the Windows host.
 For VBox users, port forwarding can be done like [this](http://stackoverflow.com/questions/9537751/virtualbox-port-forward-from-guest-to-host).

 ### BearSSL (Not for Win users)
 * Clone the [BearSSL](https://github.com/nogoegst/bearssl.git) repo and follow the build instructions.
-* Go to `bearssl/samples`, compile and run the demo server on port 10000 (for instance).
+* Go to `bearssl/samples`, compile and run the demo server on port 10000 (for instance):
 ```
 $ cd bearssl/samples
 $ gcc server_basic.c -I../inc/ -L../build/ -lbearssl -o server_basic
 $ ./server_basic 10000
 ```

-### OpenSSL (Not for Win users)
+### OpenSSL

 * [Download](https://www.openssl.org/source/old/) the required OpenSSL version.
 * Untar, build and install the server (some troubleshooting [tips](http://stackoverflow.com/questions/16488629/undefined-references-when-building-openssl)):